openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 # Wallet Invocation {#wallet-invocation}

-The Verifier has the choice of the following mechanisms to invoke a Wallet:
+The Verifier can use one of the following mechanisms to invoke a Wallet:

 - Custom URL scheme as an `authorization_endpoint` (for example, `openid4vp://` as defined in (#openid4vp-profile))
 - Domain-bound Universal Links/App link as an `authorization_endpoint`
-- no specific `authorization_endpoint`, user scanning a QR code with Authorization Request using a manually opened Wallet, instead of an arbitrary camera application on a user-device (neither custom URL scheme nor Universal/App link is used)
+- no specific `authorization_endpoint`, End-User scanning a QR code with Authorization Request using a manually opened Wallet, instead of an arbitrary camera application on a user-device (neither custom URL scheme nor Universal/App link is used)

 # Wallet Metadata (Authorization Server Metadata) {#as_metadata_parameters}